IBM/deploy-app-using-tekton-on-kubernetes/README.md

 **Create PipelineRun**

-All other required resources has been created now.
+All required resources has been created now.
 To run the pipeline we need a PipelineRun custom resource definition.
 All required parameters will be passed from PipelineRun.
 PipelineRun will trigger Pipeline, further Pipeline will create TaskRuns and so on.
-In the similar manner parameters will be substituted to the corresponding task.
+In the similar manner parameters gets substituted to the corresponding task.

 The important point to note here is that through pipeline we push images to registry and deploying into cluster, so we need to ensure that it has the sufficient and all required permissions to access container registry and the cluster.
 The credentials for the registry will be provided by a ServiceAccount.
 Hence, let us define a service account before executing Pipelinerun.